 Taking taxis, Uber and other such things will quickly burn away your money.
-So whenever possible walk or use public transportation, such as subway systems, trains, buses etc. Of course always be safe, so if you are walking around at night and think you are in an unsafe area, then grabbing a taxi may be the best thing to do.
-Read my post 20 Tips for Keeping you and your Possessions Safe Whilst Travelling for more safety tips.
+So whenever possible walk or use public transportation, such as subway systems, trains, buses etc. Of course, always be safe, so if you are walking around at night and think you are in an unsafe area, then grabbing a taxi may be the best thing to do.
+Read our post 20 Tips for Keeping you and your Possessions Safe Whilst Travelling for more safety tips.

 Cook at a hostel/apartment

 Continuing on from avoiding restaurants, you should also try and eat out as little as possible.
-Instead stay in an Airbnb or hostel and use the cooking facilities there and you will find yourself saving loads of money.
-Of course before you start booking your accommodation do your research to check they provide such facilities.
+Instead, stay in an Airbnb or hostel and use the cooking facilities there and you will find yourself saving loads of money.
+Of course, before you start booking your accommodation do your research to check they provide such facilities.